Canon T1i vs Sony HX95

 It is notable that the T1i has a hotshoe, while the HX95 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The HX95 is a recent model that features in the current product line-up of Sony.
-In contrast, the T1i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T1i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T1i was succeeded by the Canon T2i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T1i and HX95 can be found, respectively, in the Canon T1i Manual (free pdf) or the online Sony HX95 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T1i and the Sony HX95?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.